The best kind of day trip

 Cafés & restaurants

-One of the things we like the most about Malmö is the fact that eating out here is just cheaper than in Copenhagen.
+One of the things we like most about Malmö is that eating out here is generally cheaper than in Copenhagen (and it makes a Malmö day trip feel even more rewarding).

-So either the trip across the Sound pays for itself – or you just get to order more delicious stuff!
+So either the trip across the Sound almost pays for itself – or you simply get to order more delicious things without overthinking it.
+That’s our excuse.

-Read more about where to eat in our comprehensive vegan eating guide to Malmö with the best restaurants and cafés.
+Read more about where to eat in our comprehensive vegan eating guide to Malmö with the best restaurants and cafés in the city.

 The best cafés

 - AB Småland.
-Get a taste of the Swedish countryside at the city’s most beautiful café.
+Get a taste of the Swedish countryside at the city’s most atmospheric café.

 - Lilla Kafferosteriet.
 Large, cosy café in the old town with good coffee.